 Random Number Generator in C#

-In some situations we have to generate Random numbers in our applications for different purposes.
-In these situations we have to use Random Class in C# for generating the Random numbers.
-The Random Class in C# represents a pseudo-random number generator, a device that produces a sequence of numbers that meet certain statistical requirements for randomness.
+In certain scenarios, generating random numbers is a common requirement in applications for various purposes.
+In C#, the Random class is used for generating random numbers.
+The Random class represents a pseudo-random number generator, which produces a sequence of numbers that adhere to certain statistical requirements for randomness.

 The above code limit to generate the Random number within the specified range from 10 to 20.